technbuzz/100-days-of-code/log.md

 if it is paused.
 It also accepts an events when it's **paused** or when it's **running**

 **Link(s) to work** [Customize Html5 Video](http://https://github.com/technbuzz/codejs30/commit/897dfbb2747f06311b3c35c29c79c3bff798b418)

+### Day 4: February 13, 2017 - Monday

+**Today's Progress**: Portfolio

+**Thoughts** Working on the portfolio.
+Not directly related to code because most of the time spend in wireframing.
+One thing I did learned we should not spend much time and energy for low fidelity wireframes.
+I went through moqups, mocking bird and many other tools but finally sticked with wireframe.cc

+**Link(s) to work** Worked Locally